 - South Bend, IN, is the home to the University of Notre Dame and, together with its neighboring city, Mishawaka, has a population of over 320,000.
 Located just 90 miles east of Chicago, South Bend offers many attractive residence options from homes to apartments to condominiums to full service hotels, and we are happy to assist you in finding suitable housing.
 Find more information about South Bend at find.nd.edu and at https://www.southbendin.gov/.

 Annual Fees and Scholarship Opportunities

-- The ILI program welcomes prospective fellows who are accomplished leaders with at least 25 years’ experience from many different fields and understands that some may find the cost too high.
-The ILI leadership team will carefully consider each applicant and may provide scholarship support for prospective fellows who are exceptionally well suited for this program and who would otherwise not be able to attend.
+- The ILI program welcomes prospective fellows who are accomplished leaders with at least 25 years of experience from many different fields and understands that some may find the cost too high.
+The ILI leadership team will carefully consider each applicant and may provide scholarship support for prospective fellows who are exceptionally well suited for this Program and who would otherwise not be able to attend.

 What is the expected time commitment from fellows and spouses actively engaged in the ILI?